gcsalzburg/plonk/README.md

 ## Future

-* Add in file downloader for original file (auto download script)
 * Add infinite scrolling
 * Add swipebox or other similar gallery viewer
-* Improve `DOWNLOAD ORIGINAL` design with icon and transparency
 * Add full album zip download?
 * Create script to generate thumbnails on server (with callback for one-by-one processing)
 * Add URL parser to description in meta data